ulrikhorn/View-Finder-Public/README.md

 # View_finder

+## NB ielevation3.py is missing as this contains my API key, the script will not work without it
 A python based web app that takes a location and outputs the furthest visible point in any direction.

 How does it work>